lavrton/easyfront/README.md

 The idea of `easyfront` is to hide all of this internal tools from you.
 So if new better bundler will come out (something that can replace webpack) you will not care about this, because `easyfront` incapsulate such tool and bundler will be updated inside `easyfront`.

-### Can I use Jasmine instead of Mocha/chai for testing.
+### Can I use Jasmine instead of Mocha/chai for testing?

 Yes, you can.
 But you have to install them manually and `easyfront test` command will not work in this case.
 So if you need CLI test runner you have to setup it manually.